Nickflanagn24/blockbuster-brainbuster/README.md

 ---

 ## Features That Could Be Implemented in the Future
+The application is a finished poduct ready to go out to the masses.
+Looking forward to future updates, these feature could be deployed -
 - **Leaderboard**: A global leaderboard system that records and displays the highest scores achieved by players.
 - **User Authentication**: Allow players to create accounts and track their progress across multiple sessions, storing their highest scores and quiz history.
 - **Question Pool Expansion**: Add more questions to the pool, increasing the variety and challenge for players over time.